lordrepha1980/MobAPI/README.md

         user
     }

-- table:    (String) Databasetable
+- table:    Required (String) Databasetable
 - query:    (Object) Select data from DB
 - body:     For Update new updated item
 - actions:  Hook for custom actions
-- auth:     (boolean) true / false is user login
+- auth:     Required (boolean) true / false is user login ( only server parameter )
-- user:     (Object) the user
+- user:     (Object) the user ( only server parameter )

 ### Example:
     get first item from database with _id = '1'